sharktacos/OpenColorIO-configs/index.md

 Check out the [VFX Pulls](docs/VFXpulls.md), page for requirements, as well as an overview of ACES color management for the indie filmmaker!
 Included are detailed instructions of how to do a VFX Pull in DaVinci Resolve.

 ## ACES 1.3
-ACES introduced [Reference Gamut Compression](docs/gamut.md) which requires OCIO 2.1 and is thus currently not compatible with most DCC apps.
-While waiting for this, the config contains both a 3D LUT for viewing with the gamut compression (applied to the [ANM - Studio Look](docs/configs.md)) as well as an analytic Nuke node.
+ACES 1.3 introduced [Reference Gamut Compression](docs/gamut.md) which requires OCIO 2.1 and is thus currently not compatible with most DCC apps.
+While waiting for this, the config contains both a 3D LUT for viewing with the gamut compression (applied to the [ANM - Studio Look](docs/configs.md) view transform) as well as an Nuke node.

 ## <a name="software"></a>Software
 Instructions for use of the config in various software, including those that do not support OCIO: